fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/manual.md

 <a
 href={`https://search.maven.org/artifact/com.fluxninja.aperture/aperture-java-core`}>Aperture
-Java SDK core library</a> can be used to manually set feature Control Points within a Java service.
+Java SDK core library</a> can be used to manually set feature control points within a Java service.

 To do so, first create an instance of ApertureSDK: